janosgyerik/shellscripts/README.md

 * bash/screenshot.sh

-    Take the screenshot of the entire screen or a window.
+    Take a screenshot of the entire screen or a window.

 * bash/ssh-authorizeme.sh